balena-io/docs/pages/learn/more/collected-data.md

 In order to make data driven decisions, balena collects usage related events via a 3rd party analytics service, [Amplitude][amplitude].
 These events provide us context on the state of container execution steps.
-This way we could observe the health of fleets in {{ $names.cloud.lower }} ecosystem and analyze the potential problems as well as trends.
+This way we could observe the health of fleets in balenaCloud ecosystem and analyze the potential problems as well as trends.

 ## User data collected by balena